-The Town shall have the power of eminent domain, within and without the limits of the Town, for public purposes as provided by the Constitution of the State of Colorado.
+The Town shall have the power of eminent domain, within and without the limits of the Town, for public purposes as provided by the Constitution of the State of Colorado, as now in effect and as may be amended from time to time.
 In invoking the power of eminent domain, the Town Council shall recognize that the taking of private property for a public purpose is a serious action that should be invoked only after careful consideration of its effect on the rights of affected property owners.
 Whenever the Town Council exercises the power of eminent domain by Ordinance, the Ordinance shall recite and thoroughly describe the public purpose for such action.